MetaMask/metamask-docs/wallet/how-to/interact-with-smart-contracts/unity/contract-factory.md

 Contract.ContractFactory = new BackedTypeContractFactory();
 ```

-Usually, you will never need to do this, unless you are creating a custom contract factory.
+You don't need to do this, unless you create a custom contract factory.
-You should use the default contract factories for each runtime:
+We recommend just using the default contract factories for each runtime:

 - Mono runtime - [Impromptu contract factory](#impromptu-contract-factory)
 - IL2CPP runtime - [Backed typed contract factory](#backed-type-contract-factory)